When someone you love dies, the last thing that you are thinking about is the mountain of paperwork that death creates.

 Unfortunately, there is no escaping the dreaded paperwork.
 When you are ready to tackle the mountain you will likely need many original or certified copies of the death certificate, which is an official document issued by the government declaring the date, location and cause of a person’s death.

-Why You’ll Need the Death Certificate
+Why Do I Need a Death Certificate in Canada?

 You may need an original or certified copy of the death certificate in order to: